sainosmichelle/TerraWare-HV/README.md

 <h1> TerraWare HV </h1>
 <br/>
 <p>Software developed by <a href="http://www.geotem.com.mx" title="Title">
-Geotem Ingeniería</a> in Python 3.7.x to compute the spectral ratio (H/V) using seismic noise data and also to compute the inversion of the H/V using the Diffuse Field Assumption. # The inversion uses the Particle Swarm Optimization Algorithm (PSO) and an Occam gradient to smooth velocity variations between layers.
-The results the software provide are the shear and compressional velocity profiles estimated.</p>
+Geotem Ingeniería</a> in Python 3.7.x to compute the spectral ratio (H/V) using seismic noise data and also to compute the inversion of the H/V using the Diffuse Field Assumption. <!--The inversion uses the Particle Swarm Optimization Algorithm (PSO) and an Occam gradient to smooth velocity variations between layers.
+The results the software provide are the shear and compressional velocity profiles estimated.--></p>
 <p>The processing of ambient noise vibrations is made with the stacking and the mean of the selected windows considering the diffuse field assumption.</p>
 <p>The inversion of the H/V runs an external C++ executable file.
 The modeler of the H/V phenomena used in the inversion algorithm is the one described in <a href="https://academic.oup.com/gji/article/186/1/221/2102268" title="Title">
 Sánchez-Sesma, et al. 2011.</a></p>